Clean Bible jokes, puns, and trivia

 - Psalms 25, 34, 37, 111, 112, 119, and 145 are examples of acrostic Hebrew poetry.
 In these

 seven psalms, the first letter of each line, verse or stanza begins with a successive letter of the

 Hebrew alphabet.
 The acrostic aspect isn't, of course, readily apparent in versions of the Bible in

 languages other than Hebrew.
 A good hint in looking for psalms that are acrostics is to look for

 psalms with 22 verses since there are 22 letters in the Hebrew alphabet.
 Psalm 119 is an

-expanded acrostic in which the sections begin with succeeding letters of the Hebrew
+expanded acrostic in which the sections begin with succeeding Hebrew alphabet letters.

 Reading the Bible aloud: Confirmation of a bit of trivia